ypchen520/MyTrack/README.md

 # MyTrack

-Random notes and ideas for MyTrack Project at UF.
+Random notes, ideas, and implementation for MyTrack Project at UF.

+## emotion-aware notification

+* EMMA: An Emotion-Aware Wellbeing Chatbot